Calories in Brown Rice: AI Macro Tracker

 Brown Rice Nutrition Analysis: The Ultimate Whole Grain Staple

-Brown rice (Oryza sativa) is universally recognized as one of the most fundamentally important, nutrient-dense whole grain staples in the modern human diet.
-Unlike standard, heavily processed white rice, brown rice structurally retains both its nutrient-rich outer bran layer and its incredibly healthy, vitamin-dense germ.
-This crucial lack of industrial processing is exactly what gives brown rice its distinctively chewy texture, remarkably nutty flavor profile, and superior nutritional supremacy.
-A standard 100-gram serving of carefully boiled, fully cooked brown rice (weighed after cooking, without added oils or butter) yields approximately 112 calories.
-Because it is highly satiating and naturally packed with complex, slow-digesting carbohydrates, brown rice serves as an exceptional dietary foundation for competitive athletes, bodybuilders, and anyone aggressively pursuing long-term, sustainable weight management.
+Brown rice (Oryza sativa) is a widely recognized, nutrient-dense whole grain staple.
+Unlike refined white rice, brown rice retains its outer bran layer and nutrient-dense germ.
+This lack of milling preserves its chewy texture, nutty flavor, and nutritional profile.
+A standard 100-gram serving of boiled, fully cooked brown rice (weighed after cooking, without added oils or butter) yields approximately 112 calories.
+It is satiating and packed with complex carbohydrates, serving as an effective dietary foundation for athletes and those pursuing weight management.
+Because portion sizes for cooked rice can be difficult to estimate by eye, utilizing the CalMind photo calorie tracker allows you to scan your bowl directly and instantly determine its carb and calorie content.

 Macronutrients: Complex Carbohydrates and Dietary Fiber

-At its absolute core, brown rice is an elite source of high-quality, complex carbohydrates.
+Brown rice is a reliable source of complex carbohydrates.
 A 100-gram serving of cooked brown rice delivers roughly 24 grams of total carbohydrates.
-Crucially, however, 1.8 to 2.0 grams of this total carbohydrate count exists directly as deeply indigestible dietary fiber (compared to the mere 0.4 grams typically found in an equivalent serving of refined white rice).
-This means the net carbohydrates sit significantly lower, at roughly 22 grams per serving.
+Notably, 1.8 to 2.0 grams of this consists of dietary fiber, compared to the 0.4 grams typically found in an equivalent serving of white rice.
+This means the net carbohydrates sit at roughly 22 grams per serving.

-This dramatically higher fiber content acts as a powerful biological buffer in the human digestive tract, actively slowing the metabolic breakdown of starches into simple glucose.
-Consequently, brown rice possesses a highly favorable, medium-to-low Glycemic Index (GI) of approximately 50 (whereas white rice frequently spikes up to 73 or higher).
-This slow, incredibly steady release of glucose violently prevents the massive blood sugar spikes and subsequent energy crashes often associated with intensely refined grains.
-Therefore, brown rice is heavily recommended by dietitians for individuals proactively stabilizing their daily energy levels or meticulously managing systemic insulin resistance.
+The higher fiber content acts as a buffer in the digestive tract, slowing the metabolic breakdown of starches into glucose.
+As a result, brown rice has a lower Glycemic Index (GI) of approximately 50, compared to white rice which can reach 73 or higher.
+This steady release of glucose helps prevent rapid blood sugar fluctuations, making brown rice a recommended option for individuals managing energy levels or insulin resistance.

-The true, unrivaled biological power of brown rice lies deeply locked within its structurally intact bran and germ layers.
-These specific biological layers are an absolute powerhouse of exceptionally potent micronutrients and essential trace minerals.
-A standard one-cup serving of fully cooked brown rice (approximately 195 grams) delivers a completely staggering 88% of your daily required intake for Manganese.
-Manganese is an absolute critical trace mineral heavily utilized by the body to successfully synthesize antioxidant enzymes, metabolize dietary cholesterol, and actively form healthy cartilage and bone structures.
+The nutritional value of brown rice is concentrated in its bran and germ layers, which are rich in micronutrients and trace minerals.
+A standard one-cup serving of fully cooked brown rice (approximately 195 grams) delivers 88% of the daily recommended intake for Manganese.
+Manganese is a trace mineral utilized by the body to synthesize antioxidant enzymes, metabolize cholesterol, and form cartilage and bone.

-Furthermore, brown rice is widely celebrated as an incredibly rich source of dietary Selenium, supplying roughly 27% of your daily recommended requirement per cup.
-Selenium is an intensely powerful, systemically active trace mineral that plays a radically vital role in ensuring optimal thyroid gland function, heavily bolstering the human immune system's defensive capabilities, and actively repairing damaged cellular DNA to heavily reduce the long-term risk of severe malignant mutations.
-The structurally intact germ is also notably rich in critical B-Vitamins—specifically Niacin (Vitamin B3), Thiamin (Vitamin B1), and Pyridoxine (Vitamin B6)—which are entirely responsible for seamlessly converting dietary macronutrients into highly usable, physical, cellular energy (ATP).
+Brown rice is also a significant source of Selenium, supplying roughly 27% of the daily requirement per cup.
+Selenium is a trace mineral that supports thyroid gland function, bolsters the immune system, and aids in repairing cellular DNA.
+The intact germ is additionally rich in B-Vitamins—specifically Niacin (Vitamin B3), Thiamin (Vitamin B1), and Pyridoxine (Vitamin B6)—which are necessary for converting dietary macronutrients into cellular energy (ATP).

 🔥 How to burn 112 Calories (100g serving)?